jjnether/obsidian_backup/jnetherton/DA/Active Orders/108664 - Camp Carroll.md

 - 351S W3 - add 67P1T/67G1T to the trip equation for 50 timeout

 - SD-10 W1 VB strange DNP where VB is minus 1?
+- Review deadbanding in survalent and relay for analogs
+- Review polling times in survalent comm settings

 CAL
 CLARKE